stefbekir/bioc8145/Ratan_Week7/Tutorial3.md

 I have also downloaded a resource file that contains the location and allele frequency of all identified germline variants on `chr6` from [gnomAD](https://gnomad.broadinstitute.org).
 This is used as one of the filters in `MuTect2`.
 This file is available on `Rivanna` here `/project/bioc8145/Ratan_Week7/cell_line/af-only-gnomad.chr6.raw.sites.vcf.gz` for your use.

 First, we create a VCF file that contains germline and artifactual sites from the normal samples in our dataset.
-In our case, we have just one sample, so this is not as effective, but this can help identify and eliminate calling artefacts in cohorts.
+In our case, we have just one sample, so this is not as effective, but this can help identify and eliminate calling artifacts in cohorts.
 The alignments are done using `/project/genomes/Homo_sapiens/Ensembl/GRCh37/Sequence/WholeGenomeFasta/genome.fa` as the reference genome, so we use `-L 6` to restrict all analyses to `chr6`.
 The default value of `--min-sample-count` option is 2, but we will set to it 1, because we have only one normal sample.

 ```bash